Ziggiphase/alx-system_engineering-devops/0x00-shell_basics/README.md

-prints the absolute pathe name of the working directory
+displays the content list of your working directory